 - Fillings are used to repair or restore cavities or damaged teeth

-- Bridges are fixed dental restorations that replace one or more missing teeth, by taking support from adjacent teeth on both sides
+- Bridges are fixed dental restorations that replace one or more missing teeth, taking support from adjacent teeth on both sides

 - Root canals remove damaged tooth pulp and save the tooth